AnupatC/Robot_car_with_blynk/README.md

 # Robot Car with Blynk by F_Embeddedd+ Team
-This project is the part of final project of Embedding Programming
+This project is the part of final project of Embedded Programming, Burapha University

+## Project details
-This project use Blynk to control RC
+**This project use Blynk to control RC
+**2 Wheel drive car

+## Component use in this project
+  - NodeMCU ESP8266 V3
+  - L298N
+  - 2x DC motor
+  - 4x AA battery
+  - Acrylic frame